livechat/chat-window-android/README.md

 }
 ```

-Add dependency to your app's `build.gradle`:
+Next, add dependency to your app's `build.gradle`:

 ```kotlin
 dependencies {